aqxiy/lithegulp/README.md

 6. Place cup on tongue and sip & swallow.
 Maybe a little more than needed to get pill down.

-++ Wait 5-7 seconds between same pill or around 20 between different pills {swallow to mouth open}
+++ Wait 9 - 14 seconds between pills {swallow to mouth open}

--- best with standard 8 oz glass cup featuring handle
+-- best with narrowish wine glass

 <pre>